 About 18percent: “18percent is a free online Slack (a workplace chat application) community for anyone living with a mental health issue – no matter how small or large.
 We understand the issue is widespread.
 In fact, in 2017 when we were founded, 18.9% of Americans were living with mental illness, and today the stat is closer to 1 in 5.
 That’s why we created a community for folks to meet like-minded people.
 It can be hard to talk to someone who may not understand first-hand what you’re going through.
 On 18percent you can chat in real-time with 1000s of people from around the world.”
 It is free, anonymous and anyone may join.

 We received another email from Stephanie at Wyoming Valley Alcohol & Drug Services.
-Here are some links that might help with substance use and recovery issues during the pandemic:
+Here are some links that might help with substance use and recovery issues:

 - Pause-A-While (see below)

 To help support individuals in recovery from substance use disorder, Addiction Policy Forum has partnered with CHESS Health to launch the Connections App, a free smartphone app that is scientifically proven to support patients in recovery by reducing relapse and promoting pro-social engagement.